 The Centers for Medicare & Medicaid Services along with the Office of the National Coordinator for Health Information Technology created certification criteria for electronic health record software.
 By meeting the functional capabilities and security requirements of these criteria, the software can be used by eligible healthcare providers to qualify for incentives payments and/or avoid penalties in reimbursement.

 These certification criteria also help raise the confidence level in patients and healthcare providers that software has been developed to safeguard against HIPAA, data security, and unauthorized access to sensitive patient information contained within these EHR systems.

 An up-to-date list of certified products whether active, suspended, and banned can be found on the ONC Website – Certified Health IT Product List.
 You may also read more about the EHR technology certification on the CMS website.

 Each software product that is certified must be formally reviewed by an ONC-Authorized Certification Body.
-As of early 2017, the following organizations have been deemed as authorized certification bodies to test EHRs against the standards set forth by the certification program. (listed in alphabetical order)
+As of Jan 2018, the following organizations have been deemed as authorized certification bodies to test EHRs against the standards set forth by the certification program. (listed in alphabetical order)